ljdnielsen/pigeon_conservation/docs/notes/data_acquisition.md

 To retrieve the mitochondrial genomes, we employed the efetch (v.
 20.7) command from Entrez Direct with a list of the chosen genomes.
 This process involved:

-1. **Creating an Input File**: We first prepared a text file ('genome_accessions.txt') listing the NCBI accession numbers of all the genomes we intended to download.
+1. **Creating an Input File**: We first prepared a text file ('genome_accessions.txt') listing the NCBI accession numbers of the genomes we intended to download.
 2. **Executing the Command**: We then executed the following command which loops through the accession numbers downloading each genome with efetch to the current directory:
 ~~~bash
 # Loop through each line in the file 'genome_accessions.txt'